msoukhomlinov/n8n-nodes-kimai-pro/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our development process and how to submit pull requests.

 ## Changelog

-### 1.0.0
-- Initial release
-- Full API coverage for all public endpoints
-- Support for all resources: Activity, Customer, Project, Tag, Team, Timesheet, User, Invoice, Default
+See [CHANGELOG.md](CHANGELOG.md) for detailed version history.